ringcentral/ringcentral-api-docs/docs/getting-started/promote-app.md

 ## Things to do before you submit your app profile to the app gallery

 Developers are encouraged to begin producing their app profile as soon as they are able.
-However, a profile cannot be submitted for approval until the following prerequisites are met:
+However, a profile cannot be submitted for approval until all required fields and data has been provided about the app.

-* The app has been graduated to production.
-* All required data has been provided about the app.

 ## How do I invite someone from my marketing team to create a profile?